gramo-org/gramo-UI-kit/readme.markdown

 ## Features

 ### Cross-Browser
-Perfected to work with all modern browsers.
+Crafted to work with all modern browsers.

 ### Automated workflow
 Includes a GulpJS config to automate your workflow from build to go-live.